What is Insomnia?

-The research findings on the efficacy of CBT-I in Primary Insomnia participants suggests superior efficacy for CBT-I over wait-list and placebo controls, as well as PMR, sleep hygiene education, and pharmacological interventions.
-Meta-analysis found that multi-modal CBT-I produced large effect sizes in both SOL (1.05) and WASO (0.92), and a moderate effect size (0.75) for TST (Morin, Culbert, et al., 1994).
+The research findings on the efficacy of CBT-I in Primary Insomnia participants suggests superior efficacy for CBT-I over wait-list and placebo controls, as well as PMR, sleep hygiene education and pharmacological interventions.
+The meta-analysis found that multi-modal CBT-I produced large effect sizes in both SOL (1.05) and WASO (0.92), and moderate effect size (0.75) for TST (Morin, Culbert, et al., 1994).

-Once CBT-I’s efficacy was established, varied lengths of treatment as well as forms of administration were assessed.
-CBT-I remains efficacious even when protocols vary in length from 4 weeks (Edinger et al., 1992) to 8-weeks (Morin et al., 1993), when it is administered individually (Edinger et al., 2001) or in a group setting (Morin et al., 1999), and potentially even when it is self- administered (Rybarczyk, Mack, Harris & Stepanski, 2011), administered with telephone consultation (Mimeault & Morin, 1999), or administered via the Internet (Strom, Pettersson, & Andersson, 2004).
+Once CBT-I’s efficacy was established, varied lengths of treatment, as well as forms of administration, were assessed.
+CBT-I remains efficacious even when protocols vary in length from 4-weeks (Edinger et al., 1992) to 8-weeks (Morin et al., 1993).
+When it is administered individually (Edinger et al., 2001) or in a group setting (Morin et al., 1999).
+And potentially even when it is self-administered (Rybarczyk, Mack, Harris & Stepanski, 2011), administered with telephone consultation (Mimeault & Morin, 1999), or delivered via the Internet (Strom, Pettersson, & Andersson, 2004).

 At the time of my Doctoral research, eight studies had investigated the non-pharmacological treatment of Insomnia symptoms in individuals with co-morbid Depression:

 The first study administered a six-week self-help sleep program to 57 individuals with Insomnia and Depression (Morawetz, 2003).
-At post-treatment, the majority of individuals who substantially improved their sleep had also substantially reduced their Depression severity, with 57% reaching depressive remission based on the Beck Depression Inventory scores, and a further 13% achieving at least a 40% reduction in their scores.
-Interestingly, all individuals who failed to achieve substantial improvements in their sleep also failed to substantially reduce their depression severity (Morawetz, 2003).
+At post-treatment, the majority of individuals who substantially improved their sleep had also significantly reduced their Depression severity, with 57% reaching depressive remission based on the Beck Depression Inventory scores, and a further 13% achieving at least a 40% reduction in their ratings.
+Interestingly, all individuals who failed to make substantial improvements in their sleep also failed to substantially reduce their depression severity (Morawetz, 2003).

 The second study assessed six weekly sessions of CBT-I treatment in eight participants with Chronic Insomnia and mild Depression (Taylor, Lichstein, Weinstock, Sanford, & Temple, 2007).
 They found significant improvements across several sleep measures, which remained significant by the follow-up assessment three months later.
 Importantly, Depression severity also significantly reduced from pre-treatment to follow-up in all but one participant (Taylor et al., 2007).

-The next RCT recruited 37 individuals with ongoing Insomnia and depressive symptoms following adequate antidepressant treatment, and compared treatment-as-usual plus four weekly sessions of CBT-I to a treatment-as-usual control group (Watanabe et al., 2011).
-At the eight-week assessment, sleep efficiency, Insomnia severity and Depression severity were all significantly better in the CBT-I group, with 50% reaching remission from their Insomnia compared to 0% of the control group, and 50% reaching remission from their Depression compared to 6% of the control group (Watanabe et al., 2011).
+The next RCT recruited 37 individuals with ongoing Insomnia and Depression symptoms following adequate antidepressant treatment and compared treatment-as-usual plus four weekly sessions of CBT-I to a treatment-as-usual control group (Watanabe et al., 2011).
+At the eight-week assessment, sleep efficiency, Insomnia severity and Depression severity were all significantly better in the CBT-I group.
+50% reached remission from their Insomnia compared to 0% of the control group, and 50% achieved remission from their Depression compared to 6% of the control group (Watanabe et al., 2011).

-The remaining studies produced promising findings, with CBT-I significantly reducing Insomnia and Depression severity across treatment (Wagley et al., 2012), as well as improving sleep and reducing anxiety (Lancee, van den Bout, van Straten, & Spoormaker, 2013; Maroti, Folkeson, Jansson-Frojmark, & Linton, 2011), lessening suicidal ideation, improving energy, self-esteem, productivity, and well- being (Manber et al., 2011).
+The remaining studies produced promising findings, with CBT-I significantly reducing Insomnia and Depression severity across treatment (Wagley et al., 2012).
+It also improved sleep and reduced anxiety (Lancee, van den Bout, van Straten, & Spoormaker, 2013; Maroti, Folkeson, Jansson-Frojmark, & Linton, 2011), lessened suicidal ideation, improved energy, self-esteem, productivity, and well-being (Manber et al., 2011).

 Why CBT-I for Co-Morbid Insomnia and Depression?